Which activities are currently allowed? | UPDATES

 For the general public :

-- A ‘group’ is now defined as a gathering of a maximum of 4 people over 12 years of age.
-We can thus offer guided activities for 3 people and 1 guide.
+- A ‘group’ is now defined as a gathering of a maximum of 25 people over 12 years of age.
+We can thus offer guided activities for 24 people and 1 guide.
 ‘Groups’ do not include children 12 years old and younger.
-From April 26: groups can consist of a maximum of 10 people over 12 years of age.

 For children and young people/schools :

-- Guide-based activities in the context of an organized leisure offer are allowed for up to 10 persons (up to 18 years), guides/attendants not included.
+- Guide-based activities in the context of an organized leisure offer are allowed for up to 25 persons, guides/attendants not included.

 - Guide-based activities for students, both in primary and secondary education, are again allowed, provided that the students respect their classroom bubble as much as possible.